line72/dv8/README.md

  * sqlalchemy
  * python-requests

-## create_deviation_graph
+## create_graph

+This script reads from the `poller.db` and generates a graph as a pdf.
+It can graph different variables for each route.

+Currently, there are two graph types:

-This script reads from the `poller.db` and generates a pdf showing the deviation of the buses from the schedule (on time performance).
-By default, this will graph all the data in the database in one, very large pdf.
+ - deviation: This graph shows the deviation of the buses from the schedule (on time performance).
+By default, this will graph all the data in the database in one, very large pdf called `deviation.pdf`
+ - onboard: This graph shows how many riders are on the bus at any given time.
+By default, this will graph all the data in the database in one, very large pdf called `onboard.pdf`.

 You can optionally pass in a start and end day to have this only plot a specific range.
 For example, if you only want to see July 20th,
 then:

-`python3 create_deviation_graph 20170720 20170720`
+`python3 create_graph deviation 20170720 20170720`

 If you want to plot a range of multiple days, like July 19th-21st:

-`python3 create_deivation_graph 20170719 20170721`
+`python3 create_graph onboard 20170719 20170721`

 ### Requirements